aquasecurity/tfsec/docs/guides/usage.md

 tags: [installation, quickstart]
 ---

-tfsec can by run with no arguments and will act on the current folder.
+tfsec can be run with no arguments and will act on the current folder.

 For a richer experience, there are many additional command line arguments that you can make use of.